suryadeepkoduri/todo-list/README.md

-# Todo List
+# Karma

-This is a basic Todo List application built using React.js and Redux Toolkit for state management.
+A Todo List application built using React.js and Redux Toolkit for state management.

 ## Installation
 1. Clone the repository